 - What is the process for making a claim?

 - Will the same agent always manage my policy?
-Can I meet them?

 - Are you able to tailor existing insurance products to my specific requirements?

-Questions to Ask an Insurance Broker
+Questions to ask an insurance broker

 Just as there are questions you should ask an agent, there are questions to ask when selecting an insurance broker:

-- What are their qualifications?
+- What are your qualifications?

 - What is the process for making a claim?
 How long will it take?

-- What carriers do they represent?
+- What carriers do you represent?

-- Do they offer customized insurance products?
+- Do you offer customized insurance products?